Single transferable vote: Origin

 The concept of transferable voting was first proposed by Thomas Wright Hill in 1819.
-The system remained unused in public elections until 1855, when Carl Andræ proposed a transferable vote system for elections in Denmark, and his system was used in 1856 to elect the Rigsraad and from 1866 it was also adapted for indirect elections to the second chamber, the Landsting, until 1915.
+The system remained unused in public elections until 1855, when Carl Andræ proposed a single transferable vote system for elections in Denmark, and his system was used in 1856 to elect the Rigsraad and from 1866 it was also adapted for indirect elections to the second chamber, the Landsting, until 1915.

-Although he was not the first to propose transferable votes, the British barrister Thomas Hare is generally credited with the conception of STV, and he may have independently developed the idea in 1857.
+Although he was not the first to propose transferable votes, the British barrister Thomas Hare is generally credited with the conception of STV, and he developed the idea in 1857 independently of Andrae.
 Hare's view was that STV should be a means of "making the exercise of the suffrage a step in the elevation of the individual character, whether it be found in the majority or the minority."
 In Hare's original system, he further proposed that electors should have the opportunity of discovering which candidate their vote had ultimately counted for, to improve their personal connection with voting.
-At the time of Hare's original proposal, the UK did not use the secret ballot, so not only could the voter determine the ultimate role of their vote in the election, the elected MPs would have been able to determine who had voted for them.
-As Hare envisaged that the whole House of Commons be elected "at large" this would have replaced geographical constituencies with what Hare called "constituencies of interest" – those people who had actually voted for each MP.
-In modern elections, held by secret ballot, a voter can discover how their vote was distributed by viewing detailed election results.
-This is particularly easy to do using Meek's method, where only the final weightings of each candidate need to be published.
-The elected member cannot verify who their supporters are.
+At the time of Hare's original proposal, the UK did not use the secret ballot, so not only could the voter determine the ultimate role of their vote in the election, the MPs would have known who had voted for them.
+As Hare envisaged that the whole House of Commons be elected "at large", his proposal would have totally replaced geographical constituencies and local representation with what Hare called "constituencies of interest" or "unanimous constituencies" – those people who group themselves into a single voting block that actually votes for an MP.

+Although national election systems seldom use at-large districting, in many proportional representation systems the production of unanimous constituencies backing an elected member is achieved by the use of single voting in multi-member districts instead of plurality contests in single-member districts.
+By the late 1800s, Catherine Helen Spence in Australia and several others had amended Hare's proposal by adding multi-member districts instead of at-large voting (across the whole United Kingdom).